tom-englert/Nullable.Extended/README.md

-# Nullable Extended Analyzer
+# Nullable Extended
 [![Build Status](https://dev.azure.com/tom-englert/Open%20Source/_apis/build/status/Nullable.Extended.Analyzer?branchName=master)](https://dev.azure.com/tom-englert/Open%20Source/_build/latest?definitionId=39&branchName=master)
 [![NuGet Status](https://img.shields.io/nuget/v/Nullable.Extended.Analyzer.svg)](https://www.nuget.org/packages/Nullable.Extended.Analyzer/)

-## A Roslyn analyzer to improve the experience when working with nullable reference types.
+## Roslyn Tools and Analyzers to Improve the Experience when Coding with Nullable Reference Types.

 [Nullable reference types](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references)
 are a great feature introduced with C# 8.0.
 It really helps in writing better code.

-This analyzer helps to even more improve the experience with nullable reference types.
+This project helps to improve the experience when coding with nullable reference types.

-### Installation

-Simply install the [NuGet Package](https://www.nuget.org/packages/Nullable.Extended.Analyzer/) in your projects.

-### Usage
+---

-#### Suppressing False Positives
+### Suppressing False Positives

 After using nullable reference types and the nullable analysis for a while you'll may notice some false positive `CS8602`, `CS8603` or `CS8604` warnings that may be not expected.